FAForever/wiki-pages/Play/Learning-SupCom/Beginner-1v1-Guide.md

 - Set your initial factories build queue (see recommended build queues)
 - Expanding aggressively to all mexes on your half of the map (if mass stalling, send more engineers or acu out to expand)
 - Send the acu aggressively to the front lines after a few factories.
 Try to ‘farm’ as many enemy tanks as possible, but keep an army close by for safety (he is by far the most powerful unit on the map early in a game)
 - Remember to set the build queue for each new land fac.
-Have and infinite loop of 5 tanks and one scout (later you can add some arty and aa if needed)
+Have and infinite loop of 5 tanks and one scout (later you can add some arty and MAA if needed)
-- Remember to set the rally point for each fac.
+- Remember to set the rally point for each land fac.
 Spread them out slightly behind the halfway mark of the map
 - Probe the enemy with your tanks and land scouts.
 Raid isolated mexes and try to take good tank trades (such as 2v1 or 5v3, etc.)
 - Perpetually choke the enemy out of expansions by attacking with superior numbers
 - Use mass lead to further scale land factories and tank production